-- When net family assets have a total value over \$50,000 (as adjusted annually for inflation), the PHA may not rely on the family's self-certification.
+- When net family assets have a total value over \$50,000 (\$51,600 in 2025), the PHA may not rely on the family's self-certification.
 Instead, the PHA must obtain third-party verification of all assets. - If Safe Harbor verification is obtained from a meanstested Federal assistance program, however, this determination counts as "fully verifying" the family's assets, and no additional verification may be obtained.

 - The PHA must calculate income using the following methods: - If actual returns (income) can be calculated, the PHA includes actual income for each asset, which is calculated by using the market value x interest rate or rate of return. - If actual returns cannot be calculated, imputed returns are included based on the current passbook savings rate, as determined by HUD.
 Effective 1/1/24, the current HUD-determined passbook rate is 0.40%.
-For reexaminations that occur after January 1, 2024, but before the date on which the PHA implements the new passbook rate, PHAs may continue to set their own passbook rates.
-PHAs may also choose to implement the 2024 HUD passbook rate before complying with HOTMA as they have the flexibility to set their own passbook rate. - Imputed asset income is calculated by multiplying the net cash value of the asset, after deducting reasonable costs that would be incurred in disposing of the asset, by the HUD-published passbook rate.If the PHA can calculate actual returns from some assets and unable to calculate actual returns from others, the PHA uses the actual returns from those assets where the rate of return is known and uses an imputed calculation for those assets where it is unknown.
-The PHA then adds all asset income together to determine final asset income. - An asset with an actual return of \$0 (such as a non-interest-bearing checking account), is not the same as an asset for which an actual return cannot be computed (such as non-necessary personal property). - If the asset is a financial asset and there is no income generated (for example, a non-interestbearing bank account or a stock that does not issue cash dividends), then the asset generates zero actual asset income, and imputed income is not calculated.

-• The passbook rate is never applied when net family assets are equal to or less than \$50,000.
-The passbook rate is only applied when net family assets exceed \$50,000 and only to those assets where the rate of return is unknown.
+Beginning January 1, 2025, the passbook rate will increase to 0.45%. - Imputed asset income is calculated by multiplying the net cash value of the asset, after deducting reasonable costs that would be incurred in disposing of the asset, by the HUD-published passbook rate.
+If the PHA can calculate actual returns from some assets and unable to calculate actual returns from others, the PHA uses the actual returns from those assets where the rate of return is known and uses an imputed calculation for those assets where it is unknown.
+The PHA then adds all asset income together to determine final asset income. - An asset with an actual return of \$0 (such as a non-interest-bearing checking account), is not the same as an asset for which an actual return cannot be computed (such as non-necessary personal property). - If the asset is a financial asset and there is no income generated (for example, a non-interestbearing bank account or a stock that does not issue cash dividends), then the asset generates zero actual asset income, and imputed income is not calculated. - The passbook rate is never applied when net family assets are equal to or less than \$50,000 (\$51,600 in 2025).
+The passbook rate is only applied when net family assets exceed \$50,000 (\$51,600 in 2025) and only to those assets where the rate of return is unknown.